schambon/ec2-om/README.md

 OWNERTAG=(value of the Owner tag on the instances)
 ```

+NEW!
+Optionally you can add a NUM_HOSTS variable with the number of MongoDB hosts you want to spin up (default 3)

 then `./launch-om.sh` should do the trick.

 One OM is deployed, your default browser will open with the login page, you will see the credentials in the terminal: admin@localhost.com / abc_ABC1